Pello Bilbao: Caja Rural–Seguros RGA (2014–16)

 Bilbao joined for the 2014 season, after his previous team – – folded at the end of the 2013 season.
 In 2015, Bilbao won the sixth stage of the Tour of Turkey, concluding his effort atop a steep climb.

 Astana (2017–2019)

 He was named in the start list for the 2017 Giro d'Italia.
-He finished 10th overall in the Tour de Suisse, which was his first top 10 in a general classification in a major stage race.
+He finished 10th overall in the Tour de Suisse, which was his first general classification top 10 in a major stage race.

 Bilbao finished 7th overall at the 2018 Volta a la Comunitat Valenciana.
 Months later he finished 8th overall at the Tour of the Basque Country.
 He won stage 1 of the Tour of the Alps, therefore riding stage 2 in the leader's jersey.
-He continued his great form at the Giro d'Italia, supporting Miguel Ángel López, and finishing 6th overall.
-Weeks later Bilbao won stage 6 of the Critérium du Dauphiné, which was his first World Tour victory.
+He continued this form at the Giro d'Italia, supporting Miguel Ángel López, and finishing 6th overall.
+He took his first World Tour victory on stage 6 of the Critérium du Dauphiné.